 We stopped at Isha Center enroute to Hyderabad, to get a glimpse of the ashram, and most importantly to see Adiyogi Shiva Statue, which most of us witnessed being unveiled LIVE during Shivarathri Festival.
 Like many of you, I was also fascinated with the imposing statute, and wanted to see it in person one day.
 Yesterday, happened to be that day.

-We asked our Ola driver who earlier dropped us at the client location, to come back and pick us up, after our 3-hr rendezvous without our client.
+We asked our Ola driver who earlier dropped us at the client location, to come back and pick us up, after our 3-hr rendezvous with our client.
 We hired him on a fixed bid model for next 6 hours, to take us to Isha Centre, and drop us back at the airport.
 We first spent an hour at Isha Centre, walking around the ashram.
 Highlight of the visit was to do meditation in Dhyanamandir.
 Vibrations and immense energy felt during the meditation was immense, and one must go through that experience, to understand the feeling I am talking about

 Post meditation, we took the drive to the huge field, where Adiyoga Shiva Yoga Statue was consecrated.
 Seeing the statue LIVE gave us the goose bumps, which can be felt, only when you see it LIVE.
 Entire setup, and surrounding environment was breathtaking.
 Adiyoga Shiva Statue is located at the foothills of Vellanigiri Mountains, a range in the Western Ghats.
 The statue was designed over two years and manufactured within eight months.
 The bust is cast in steel.
 The height of the statue, 112 feet, symbolizes the 112 possibilities to attain to liberation, that are mentioned in yogic culture.
 Sadhguru also said that the height represents the 112 chakras

 in the human system.